AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Both are big names in insurance with super-recognizable ad campaigns, but their strengths and differences may be less immediately obvious.
 You will likely have a decent experience with either company, but one may be better than the other in certain circumstances.

-For one, although State Farm and GEICO operate in nearly the whole county, State Farm is no longer writing new auto policies in Massachusetts or Rhode Island.
+For one, although State Farm and GEICO operate in nearly the whole county, State Farm is no longer writing new auto policies in Massachusetts or Rhode Island (though State Farm plans reenter the Massachusetts market in 2027).
 To help your decision process, here’s an overview of how GEICO and State Farm compare across various key categories.

 Overview: GEICO vs. State Farm